antvis/GPT-Vis/src/Render/index.en.md

 demo: { cols: 2 }
 ---

-# Using the Render Function to Render Charts
+# Using the render Function to Render Charts

 By calling the `render` function, you can render a specified chart component within a designated DOM container.
 <code src="./demos/render"></code>